-Because Class NAV shares of the fund had not commenced operations as of the last reporting period, this table details the financial performance of Class A shares of the fund, which are described in a separate prospectus, including total return information showing how much an investment in the fund has increased or decreased each period (assuming reinvestment of all dividends and distributions).
+This table details the financial performance of Class NAV shares, including total return information showing how much an investment in the fund has increased or decreased for the period shown below (assuming reinvestment of all dividends and distributions).
 Certain information reflects financial results for a single fund share.
-Because Class NAV shares have different expenses than Class A shares, financial highlights for Class NAV shares would have differed.

-The financial statements of the fund as of July 31, 2020, have been audited by PricewaterhouseCoopers LLP (PwC), the fund's independent registered public accounting firm.
-The report of PwC, along with the fund's financial statements in the fund's annual report for the fiscal year ended July 31, 2020 and the fund's unaudited financial statements in the fund's semiannual report for the fiscal period ended January 31, 2021, has been incorporated by reference into the SAI.
-Copies of the fund's most recent annual and semiannual reports are available upon request.
+The financial statements of the fund as of March 31, 2021, have been audited by PricewaterhouseCoopers LLP (PwC), the fund's independent registered public accounting firm.
+The report of PwC, along with the fund's financial statements in the fund's annual report for the fiscal year ended March 31, 2021, has been incorporated by reference into the SAI.
+Copies of the fund's most recent annual report are available upon request.